3 UX designers, 7 Engineers

 - Actions on the instance details page are useful

-We tested our two options of the commit and roll back action in the details page so that we could understand which resonated with our users.
+We tested our two options of the commit and roll back action in the details page in order to understand which resonated with our users.

 After we gathered all of the data, we had a debrief.